2022 State of Origin series: Queensland Maroons

 1 - With Paul Green fired after an uninspiring 2021 series, Billy Slater took over for his first series as Queensland coach.

 2 - Despite making his Queensland debut in 2018, 2022 was the first time that Kalyn Ponga played in every game of an origin series.

+3 - Corey Oates made his return to State of Origin, named for his first start at winger since Game 3 of the 2019 series.